Go with perspective

 Continuing patent applications

-Under modern patent law, a patent that grants on a continuation, divisional, or continuation-in-part (CIP) application will have a term that expires 20 years from its “effective filing date.”
+Under modern law, a patent that grants on a continuation, divisional, or continuation-in-part (CIP) application will have a term that expires 20 years from its “effective filing date.”
 The effective filing date of a continuing application is the filing date associated with a non-provisional application previously filed in the USPTO or an international (PCT) application, whichever is the earliest that the continuing application claims priority.

 National stage entry of an international application